 The Patriot Post® · Give Thanks

 This Thanksgiving, however, may be tough for some.
 Our country faces difficult times, economically and politically.
-The pandemic has robbed us of so much, including friends and family.
 We are as divided as ever.
 So much so that even Thanksgiving itself — this great American tradition — is under attack by the radical left.

 I love Thanksgiving.
 It’s not just a day off work, or a day devoted to parades and football.
 It’s not even about turkeys and pumpkin pies.
 As the name makes clear, it is a day devoted to giving thanks to God for the blessings we enjoy.